 First off, I want to say THANK YOU to all of you who left me wonderful comments and emails after my last post.
 I had no idea what an impact my little blog had on so many people.
 Wow, overwhelming.
 Thank you for taking a few minutes of out your day to drop me a line and let me know, I truly appreciate it.
 Now please, don’t go silent…I love to hear from you and know how things worked for you, or what type of recipes you’re looking for.
 Please feel free to use the comment form, that’s what it’s there for.

 Alright, now onto the recipe!
-As those of you who join me on Facebook already know, I had a pretty successful baking weekend this past weekend.
+As those of you who join me on Facebook already know, I had a pretty successful baking weekend this past weekend, creating these amazing Gluten Free Cinnamon Buns.
 Here’s the recipe so many of you have been patiently waiting for.

 These cinnamon rolls have a topping, which you cook up and put in the bottom of the pan.
 They make the cinnamon buns nice and moist and sticky.
-Once they have finished baking, you flip them onto their serving tray, making that gooey syrup in the bottom of your pan, a great sticky topping for the Best Gluten-Free Cinnamon Buns.
+Once they have finished baking, you flip them onto their serving tray, making that gooey syrup in the bottom of your pan, a great sticky topping for the Best Gluten Free Cinnamon Buns.
+Some people refer to them as Sticky Buns because of this topping.

-Once I was out of school, I continued to make these cinnamon buns.
-Mainly, because my Mom was never very good at making cinnamon buns, and my Dad & Brother both LOVED them (in Mom’s defense, she does make great cinnamon rolls now).
-The things we do for compliments, huh?
-I took and tweaked the recipe here and there, and the recipe has always been a hit.
-I hope you will enjoy this gluten-free version of Mrs. Braun’s cinnamon rolls.
-I bet I could bake these for her, and she would never know they were not filled with gluten.
+Once I graduated, I continued to make these cinnamon buns.
+When I was growing up, my Mom was not very good at making cinnamon buns, so when I baked them, my Dad and brother both showered me with praises (in Mom’s defense, she does make great cinnamon rolls now).
+The recipe has been tweaked in the past 20 years, but has always been a favourite.
+I hope you will enjoy this gluten free version of Mrs. Braun’s cinnamon rolls.
+I bet I could bake these for her, and she would never know they were gluten free.

 - 4 tablespoons (55 grams) butter or margarine